Dover Kent, UK Travel Guide

 A Sunday tradition.

 Shepherd's Pie uses minced lamb, Cottage Pie uses minced beef.
-The two are topped with mashed potato and baked until golden.
-Locate these comforting options as pub fare.
+Both are covered with mashed potato and baked until golden.
+Find these comforting options as pub fare.

 Comfort food at its best.